-This Mediterranean bean salad recipe is a vibrant twist on the classic three bean salad.
-This recipe features kidney beans, cannellini beans, and chickpeas tossed with fresh veggies, and herbs in a zesty garlic Dijon vinaigrette.
+Bean salads are the perfect picnic salad.
+They stay fresh, keep well, and serve a crowd.
+My Mediterranean three bean salad recipe features kidney beans, cannellini beans, and chickpeas tossed with fresh veggies and herbs in a zesty vinaigrette.

-An overhead photo of a Mediterranean three bean salad in a serving bowl.
+An overhead photo of a Mediterranean three bean salad in a white serving bowl perfect for backyard BBQs, potlucks and picnics.

 Photo Credits: Suzy Karadsheh